 The Food and Drug Administration (FDA) has issued warnings about several types of "herbal viagra" because they contain potentially harmful drugs not listed on the label.
 The dosages might also be unknown, or they might have been contaminated during formulation.

 Some of these drugs can interact with prescription drugs and cause dangerously low blood pressure.
-These products are especially dangerous for men who take nitrates.
+These products are especially dangerous for anyone who takes nitrates.

 Lifestyle and home remedies

-For many men, erectile dysfunction is caused or worsened by lifestyle choices.
+For many people, erectile dysfunction is caused or worsened by lifestyle choices.
 Here are some steps that might help:

 Coping and support